olatunjiabel/sc200-soc-portfolio/PROJECT 6-Sentinel-SOAR-BruteForce-Automation/README.md

 ## Project Overview

-This project sole aim is to showcase the step-by-step process of generating an automated response to alerts or incidents in Microsoft Sentinel.
+The main aim of this project is to design an automated response pipeline capable of automatically responding to alerts and incidents inside a SOC environment using Microsoft Sentinel and SOAR technologies.

+This project demonstrates how some incidents can be handled automatically without requiring constant manual intervention from a SOC analyst.

+In this lab, Microsoft Sentinel was configured to detect potential brute-force authentication activity using Analytics Rules and KQL queries.
+Once suspicious activity is detected, an incident is automatically created and a Logic App playbook executes an automated response workflow.

+The SOC analyst is then able to review the incident, investigate what happened, and validate the automated actions that were triggered inside the Defender portal.

-SOAR (Security Orchestration and Automated Remediation) refers to the activities that are put in place to automatically respond to alerts or incidents in a SOC.
+SOAR (Security Orchestration, Automation, and Response) refers to the automated activities and workflows put in place to respond to alerts and incidents more efficiently.

+This project shows how SOAR can:
+- Reduce analyst workload
+- Improve response time
+- Automate repetitive response tasks
+- Improve visibility into authentication attacks

 ---